cole-perez/MockFinancialWebsite/README.md

-# MockHotelWebsite
+# MockFiancialWebsite
-This website was created as I was learning HTML and CSS to represent a common Hotel website.
+This website was created as I was learning HTML and CSS to represent a Fiancial services website.
 There is no backend to this website, only frontend.